 Duxelles?
 What duxelles?

-The traditional mushroom duxelles topping/filling for beef wellington is miles too complicated.
 And precisely the same result tastewise will be achieved by sauteing a few chopped up mushrooms until caramelised.
 Bags of umami, none of the hassle.

 Crispy fried shallots are the secret cupboard weapon

 This recipe is all about cutting corners but I would use the shallot flakes even in a proper, fancy, sophisticated beef wellington.
 They are superb to sprinkle, garnish, top and fold in for a bit of crunch and an oniony whiff.
-Frankly, I’d be happy to fill my pastry with them only, forget the beef and mushrooms.

 Burger wellingtons: my new go-to date dinner

-To zip it up: there isn’t really much work in this recipe at all.
-The burgers cook in the oven, the pastry and the shallot flakes are ready-made and the mushrooms – oh puhleeeze, that can’t be easier.
 To be fair it all takes a while because the individual ingredients need to cook and then cool but it’s not like you have to watch them cool down.
 Two minutes – burgers in.
-Five minutes – ‘shrooms fried.
+Five minutes – mushrooms fried.
 And the pastry wrapping is fun.
-Plus you can refrigerate the made ahead, wrapped parcels.

-The whole package (the whole wellington) is honestly delicious.
-Who doesn’t like a good burger?
-And this is a fancy-restaurant edition.
 If you’re not very proficient in the kitchen, this will make you feel superbly smug.
 And for those who get slightly intimidated by high-class food – why, it’s just a burger!